MetaLex-Tech/LeXscroW/README.md

 - `DoubleTokenLexscrowFactory`, `TokenLexscrowFactory`, and `EthLexscrowFactory` set any applicable fee amounts, fee receiver address, and enable easy deployment of the corresponding LeXscroW type (including simultaneous deployment of a [Ricardian Tripler](https://github.com/MetaLex-Tech/RicardianTriplerDoubleTokenLeXscroW) and a corresponding LeXscroW where supported).

 - `LexscrowConditionManager` is an adaptation of the [BORG-CORE `ConditionManager`](https://github.com/MetaLex-Tech/BORG-CORE/blob/main/src/libs/conditions/conditionManager.sol), without auth/access control (and thus also the ability to add or remove conditions post-deployment) in favor of immutability.

-- `Receipt` is an optional informational contract that provides a USD-value "receipt" for certain tokens with initialized and configured data feeds.

 ## Prerequisites